FOR PROFESSIONAL USE ONLY.

-Lipotris™ composite gel, is a new-generation tribosupplement, tailored for three intra-articular injections into the synovial joints affected by osteoarthritis (OA) in order to alleviate the symptoms of the disease.
+Lipotris™ composite gel is specifically designed for a regimen of three intra-articular injections into synovial joints affected by osteoarthritis (OA), with the aim of alleviating disease-related symptoms.

-Lipotris™ contains 44 mg of hyaluronic acid and 1.6 mg of synthetic liposomes in 2 mL pre-filled syringe.
-A unique composition of high-quality hyaluronic acid and liposomes with dedicated size creates a uniform composite gel characterized by supreme lubrication potential in the synovial joint1.
+Each pre-filled syringe of Lipotris™ contains 44 mg of hyaluronic acid and 1.6 mg of synthetic liposomes in 2 mL of solution.
+The unique combination of high-quality hyaluronic acid and size-optimized liposomes forms a uniform composite gel characterized by superior lubrication potential within the synovial joint1.

 1. Data on file Biovico